coderedcorp/coderedcms/docs/getting_started/tutorial02.rst

 * Our Products
 * Our Facility

-We are going to add two different types of pages:
+In addition to those, we are going to add two different types of pages:

 **Form**